Top 5 Accounting Tricks Every Small Business Owner Should Know

 • Use accounting software to tag deductible items.

-• Speak to a registered tax agent for advice on industry-specific deductions.
+• Speak to a registered tax agent in Sydney for advice on industry-specific deductions.

 Examples by Industry